-To (name of 5150 designated facility) Any LPS Facility Application is hereby made for the assessment and evaluation of Residing at 72- hour assessment, evaluation and crisis intervention or placement for evaluation and treat pursuant to Section 5150, et seq. (adult) or Section 5585 et seq. (minor), of the W&I Code voluntary treatment is not available and to the best of my knowledge, the legally responsible particle one) Parent; Legal Guardian; Juvenile Court under W&I Code 300; Juvenile Court under W&I (known, provide names, address and telephone number: .
-If a minor, authorization for arty appears to be / is: (Circle The above person's condition was called to my attention under the following circumstances: Concert on Media 9 Floor 1 I have probable cause to believe that the person is, as a result of a mental health disorder, a danger or gravely disabled because: (state specific facts) Recent Succee Affence wants to week Based upon the above information, there is probable cause to believe that said person is, as a result of mental health disorder: A danger to himself/herself A danger to others.
+To (name of 5150 designated facility) Any LPS Designated Facility A Application is hereby made for the assessment and evaluation of Residing at - The above person's condition was called to my attention under the following circumstances: Concert on Media 9 Floor - - 1 I have probable cause to believe that the person is, as a result of a mental health disorder, a danger to others, or to himself/ herself, or gravely disabled because: (state specific facts) Recent Suicide Affenct as week - Continued statements of wanting to du Based upon the above information, there is probable cause to believe that said person is, as a result of mental health disorder: A danger to himself/herself A danger to others.
 Gravely disabled adult.
-Gravely disabled minor. county for evaluation and treatment, member of the attending staff, designated members of a mobile crists team, or professional designated by the county.
-S 4.17 me Phone Name of Law Enforcement Agency or Evaluation Facility/Person Address of Law Enforcement Agency or Evaluation Facility/Person
+Gravely disabled minor.
+C Signature, title and badge number of peace officer, professional person in charge of the facility designated by the county for evaluation and treatment, member of the attending staff, designated members of a mobile crisis team, or professional person designated by the county.
+Time 1700 t Name of Law Enforcement Agency or Evaluation Facility/Person Address of Law Enforcement Agency or Evaluation Facility/Person